HaydenMcKenzie/learning-web-applications/README.md

 # Learning Web Development
 A repository to learn a bunch of things about Web development including frontend, backend, database, devops and extra things such as HTTPS requests.
+I'll be using Udemy

 ## Technology
 ### Frontend